 - Television – Many homeowners include an entertainment element in their outdoor kitchen by adding a television.
 These can be mounted on the counter or against the wall of the house, depending on the position of the outdoor kitchen in relation to the main residence.
 Adding a television means you’ll have to include additional wiring and cable connections.

-- Heaters – If you’re hosting an outdoor event in the evening or the cooler months, heaters can be a pleasant addition to the outdoor kitchen.
+- Heaters – If you’re hosting an outdoor event in the evening or in the cooler months, heaters can be a pleasant addition to the outdoor kitchen.
 Patio and restaurant-style gas heaters are popular because they are affordable and portable.
 However, some homeowners prefer to have more customized heaters installed in the infrastructure of the kitchen.

 - Utility Infrastructure – Whenever you’re installing appliances outdoors, it’s critical to account for the infrastructure in the planning process.
 Refrigerators, grills, facets, and heaters all require power from an outside source.
 Unless each is fueled by an individual tank or battery, utility infrastructure will be required for every component of an outdoor kitchen.